StatsBabe/NBA-free_throws-EDA-logisticregression/README.txt

 Regrettably, this model was about as accurate as throwing a coin ie 50% This is initially disappointing but understandable.
 The model is not sophisticated enough for such complexity.
-Matthew Syed in "Bouce, The Myth of Talent and the Power of Practice" (2011, Fourth Estate, London) comments (p.
+Matthew Syed in "Bounce, The Myth of Talent and the Power of Practice" (2011, Fourth Estate, London) comments (p.
 48),
 "Most sports are characterized by combinatorial explosion: tennis, table tennis, football, ice hockey and so on.
 ...
 The complexities are almost to impossible to define, let alone solve."